 As one of the smaller provinces in Canada, with an area of 72,908km² (approximately the size of Ireland or Scotland), New Brunswick is a truly unique and beautiful Maritime province situated on the east-central coast of Canada.
 Home to a small population of fewer than 800,000 people and the thriving capital city of Fredericton, New Brunswick offers so much more than you could ever imagine.

-Most of you will know the most famous attraction in the province, the Bay of Fundy, which holds the distinction of the highest tides in the world.
+Most of you may have heard of the most famous attraction in the province, the Bay of Fundy, which holds the distinction of the highest tides in the world.
 Locals and tourists love to visit New Brunswick for the warm waters in summer (in fact the warmest saltwater beaches in Canada are found here) and the many seasonal activities that take place annually.
 Join in on the family fun with a visit to New Brunswick.
 Once you are there, you will never want to leave.

-New Brunswick is 80% covered in forest and is home to a vast array of wildlife.
-The famous Canadian lynx calls this forest ecosystem home and you will even find the bobcat, black bear, moose and white-tailed deer living in the woods.
+80% of New Brunswick is covered in evergreen forest and is home to a vast array of wildlife.
+The famous Canadian lynx calls this forest ecosystem home and you will even find bobcat, black bear, moose and white-tailed deer living in the woods.
 If you are interested in a simple way of life, large properties and a close community, then New Brunswick is what you are looking for.

 Cost of Living in New Brunswick